 The Glasgow Road forms part of the A872 and starts in the district of St Ninians, located just a mile south of the city centre.

 Street secret: A stone’s throw from Glasgow Road is site of the Battle of Bannockburn.
 Amazingly, this peaceful expanse was the site of one of the bloodiest battles 700 years ago.
 Discover more at the Battle of Bannockburn Visitor Centre which offers an award-winning 3D experience where you can interact with warriors and take command.
-Please note that only the grounds are open currently.

 Stay: King Robert Hotel, Glasgow Road.
 This comfortable family-run hotel is located on the site of Bannockburn and is well-suited for exploring everything that Stirling and the wider area has to offer.